millaguie/streamdeck-gui-ng/README.md

 - **Animated icons**: Use an animated gif to liven things up a bit.
 - **Runs under systemd**: Run automatically in the background as a systemd --user service.
 - **Stream Deck Pedal**: Supports actions when pressing pedals.
+- **Plugin System**: Extend functionality with Python plugins that can monitor external services, update buttons dynamically, and respond to events.
+See [Plugin Development Guide](PLUGIN_DEVELOPMENT.md).

 # Documentation